Arsenal complete £105m Rice transfer from West Ham

 The Gunners' announcement comes after the 24-year-old issued an open letter to Hammers fans saying how 'tough' a decision it had been to leave the club.

+Arsenal succeeded with their third bid for Rice, having had two earlier offers rejected which were below West Ham's £100m asking price.

+Premier League champions Manchester City withdrew from trying to buy the player after they had a £90m offer turned down.

-The initial fee for Rice equals the £100m Manchester City paid Aston Villa for Jack Grealish in 2021.
+The initial fee for Rice equals the £100m City paid Aston Villa for Jack Grealish in 2021.

 The Premier League's record transfer is the £105.6m Chelsea paid Benfica for Enzo Fernandez in January 2023.